cshenton/atari-leaderboard/README.md

 - `++` Game 2, Difficulty A

-## Why?
+## What the point of this?

-I decided to put this together after noticing two things:
+I decided to put this together after noticing two trends in reinforcement learning papers:

-- Many Atari RL papers are selective in what algorithms they compare to.
-- When they compare to human performance, most RL papers compare to amateur human performance.
-Considering RL algorithms see 100s of millions of frames, this isn't an apples to apples comparison.

-This is here as a personal reference, as well as to clear the waters a bit about where the state of RL is actually at (at least on this domain).

-## Win Counts

-It will be surprising to some that humans win by a long way here.
-Machines win on two and draw on one.
-The Dueling DDQN papers report superhuman performance, but this is compared to casual baseline.
-An expert comparison, like in chess and go, is more appropriate, since these algorithms play 1000s of games each.
+- Not comparing to state of art.
+- Comparing an algorithm with 1000s of hours playtime to a human that played for a few hours.

+Respectively, these make it hard to see the relative progress of the field from paper to paper, and the absolute progress compared to human level game playing.

+Though RL papers routinely quote >100% normalized human performance, the reality is that machine learning algorithms just barely beat humans on only 5 out of 49 games here, and humans have a substantial lead in the rest.
+We have a long way to go.

+## Performance Among Machines

-Excluding humans, per-algorithm win count are as follows (two way ties friendly, three or more unfriendly):
+When we exclude human scores, per-algorithm win count are as follows (two way ties friendly, three or more unfriendly):

 | Algorithm | Type | Wins |
 | --- | --- | --- |